zenpho/Varios8-wakeup/README.md

 ![roland varios hardware](images/variosHW.png)

-Roland VariOS hardware supports a `VPI-01 for VariOS.BIN` mode, marketed as a virtual Jupiter8 with MacOS9 editor, this is actually the full Roland VSynth VA (Virtual Analogue) engine, a monotimbral single part, single channel.
+VariOS hardware supports a `VPI-01 for VariOS.BIN` mode, marketed as a virtual Jupiter8 with MacOS9 editor, this is actually the full Roland VSynth VA (Virtual Analogue) engine, a monotimbral single part, single channel.

 Any `.p00` file from a VSynth is compatibile with a few quirks here.
 Notably: